-Exposure to Sustainability Risk may arise when CIMB Thai Bank undertakes its business and operations in its capacity as a lender / financier, investor, service provider, purchaser, operator, advisor, business partner, sponsor, corporate donor, or as an employer.
-Failure to anticipate and appropriately manage related risks can have multiple consequences, including financial, legal and reputational impacts."
+Exposure to Sustainability Risk may arise when CIMB Thai Bank undertakes its business and operations in its capacity as a lender/financier, investor, service provider, purchaser, operator, advisor, business partner, sponsor, corporate donor, or as an employer.
+Failure to anticipate and appropriately manage related risks can have multiple consequences, including financial, legal and reputational impacts.

-The Sustainability Team is mandated to oversee the governance and implementation of the Sustainability Policy, Sustainable Financing Policy, High Sustainability Risk Sector Guide, and Human Rights Sector, along with managing the Sustainability due diligence processes covered in these policies in collaboration with the related business units.
+The Sustainability Team is mandated to oversee the governance and implementation of the Sustainability Policy, Sustainable Finance Policy, High Sustainability Risk Sector Guide, and Human Rights Sector, along with managing the Sustainability due diligence processes covered in these policies in collaboration with the related business units.

-Sustainability risk assessments, prescribed in Sustainability and Sustainable Financing policies, involve Sustainability due diligence for all Bank's business relations, encompassing nonretail customers, CSR partners, vendors, suppliers, and outsourcing partners.
-All Bank's units and its subsidiaries are mandated to conduct Basic Sustainability Due Diligence for new and renewed business relationships.
-Enhanced Sustainability Due Diligence, conducted by the Bank's Sustainability Team, is required when situations involve controversies with parties, ensuring a robust check on business relations or transactions before seeking approval from governance committees.
+Sustainability risk assessments, prescribed in Sustainability and Sustainable Financing policies, involve Sustainability due diligence for all the Bank's business relations, encompassing non-retail customers, CSR partners, vendors, suppliers, and outsourcing partners.
+All the Bank's units and its subsidiaries are mandated to conduct Basic Sustainability Due Diligence for new and renewed business relationships.
+Enhanced Sustainability Due Diligence, conducted by the Bank's Sustainability Team, is required when situations involve controversies with parties, ensuring a robust check on business relations or transactions before seeking approval from relevant committees.

-The Sustainability Team, along with the business units and the Non-retail Credit Risk Team, also manage customers in various through the High Sustainability Risk Sector Guide.
-When evaluating whether any customers fall into these High Sustainability Risk Sectors, the Bank cross-checks the customer's business activity with the Bank's internal sector codes that are aligned with Bank of Thailand's International Standard of Industrial Classification (ISIC) codes.
-Customers who fall into the list of High Sustainability Risk Sectors are required to undergo further assessment based on the Sector Guide
+The Sustainability Team, along with the business units and the Non-Retail Credit Risk Team, also manage customers in various ways using the High Sustainability Risk Sector Guide.
+When evaluating whether any customers fall into these High Sustainability Risk Sectors, the Bank cross-checks the customer's business activity with the Bank's internal sector codes aligned with Bank of Thailand's International Standard of Industrial Classification (ISIC) codes.
+Customers classified under High Sustainability Risk Sectors are required to undergo further assessment as specified in the Sector Guide.